lamdu/lamdu/doc/NameAutoGen.md

 In a similar manner to "overloading", when it's clear from the use that the variables are different, then no disambiguation tags are added.
-This man only happen with called functions, when their "type signatures" are different.
+This only happens with applied functions, when their parameter names are different.

 # Auto-generated names in Lamdu

-In Lamdu, program ASTs are edited, and one may create code without actually giving names to all of their variables.
+In Lamdu, program ASTs are edited, and one may create code without actually giving names to all variables.
 But variables would still need to be displayed, and when not named by the user they will get auto-generated names.

 Auto-generated names are often fine for small lambdas like `x → x+1`, and not having to name those variables is convenient.

-Lamdu also makes sure that the auto-generated names will never clash with names given by the user.
+Lamdu also makes sure that the auto-generated names will never clash with other names.
 So if the user renames a variable so that it has the same name as an auto-generated name had, the auto-generated name changes, so that there will not be a clash!
 To clarify that the auto-generated names are ephemeral and could change when the user renames other variables, they are drawn with an *italic* font where they are introduced.

-For local variables, Lamdu gives names such as `x`, `y`, etc. And in case is infers that the variable stands for a function it will name it `f`, `g`, etc.
+For local variables, Lamdu gives names such as `x`, `y`, etc. And in case it infers that the variable is a function it will name it `f`, `g`, etc.

 The auto-generated names for global variables and type/tag names are ugly verbose identifiers.
 This is because we really want to encourage giving names to those.